 28 Mai 2003.
 La division AB (Accelerators and Beams) a fait une note d'information (en français) concernant l'utilisation du bureau d'études EST DEM-BE.

+The design office of DEM has also produced all the production files and stored them in EDMS (analog and digital version).
 As can be read in the ELMB128 Test Production report, the client is happy: "The ELMB128 2002 production was organised in an excellent way by the CERN EST-DEM group.
 The ELMB128 cards were delivered fully tested and on schedule.
-The price per unit has been reduced to 55% of the previous production."
+The price per unit has been reduced to 55% of the previous production." |

 21 May 2003.
 In the EST-LEA group is a team that can make cables in large quantities.
 The team, lead by Christian Dechelette (formerly led by Mr. Steinberg), also fabricates small mechanics such as crates and can wire up crates, similar as is done in the DEM-WS section.
 We have decided to unite our forces so now you have a single entry point for making your cables: Christian Dechelette.